Dynamic Regret of Strongly Adaptive Methods: Related Work

 \subsection{Static Regret}

-The majority of studies in online learning are focused on static regret \cite{Shalev:Primal:Dual,Sparse:Online}.
+The majority of studies in online learning are focused on static regret \citep{Shalev:Primal:Dual,Sparse:Online,Online:suvery,ICML:13:Zhang:Sparse}.
 For general convex functions, the classical online gradient descent achieves $O(\sqrt{T})$ and $O(\log T)$ regret bounds for convex and strongly convex functions, respectively \citep{zinkevich-2003-online,ML:Hazan:2007,ICML_Pegasos}.
 Both the $O(\sqrt{T})$ and $O(\log T)$ rates are known to be minimax optimal~\citep{Minimax:Regret}.
-When functions are exponentially concave, a different algorithm, named online Newton step, is developed and enjoys an $O(\log T)$ regret bound \citep{ML:Hazan:2007}.
+When functions are exponentially concave, a different algorithm, named online Newton step, is developed and enjoys an $O(d \log T)$ regret bound, where $d$ is the dimensionality \citep{ML:Hazan:2007}.